dmytro-ulianov/xdux/README.md

 import * as R from 'ramda'
 import myModule, { createAction, lenses } from './module'

-/* Here you will see two ways for creating actions and handlers */
+/* There are two ways of creating actions and handlers */

 /* The first "two-steps" way */
 const setCount = createAction('Set count')